ThomasPappas00/LittClub---web-app/README.md

 INSTRUCTIONS FOR RUNNING THE 'LITTCLUB' SERVER LOCALLY

-Open a terminal from the '../littclub -- app/littclub' folder
+Open a terminal from the current folder

 1) run: $npm install